cinthamo/property-model/README.md

 # Property Model

+## To test
-Set 'allow-newer: true' in /Users/cristian/.stack/config.yaml because there is a dependency problem with antlr-haskell-0.1.0.1
+- Set 'allow-newer: true' in /Users/cristian/.stack/config.yaml because there is a dependency problem with antlr-haskell-0.1.0.1
-Execute 'stack ghci' in haskell2 for testing
+- Execute 'stack build' in haskell2
+- Then 'stack exec f'